azurecrystalz/azurecrystalz.github.io/source/_posts/toward-the-sound-of-applause.md

   {% endbubble %}

   {% bubble Kuguri %}
     Hey there.
-As usual, two please.
+As usual, table for two.
   {% endbubble %}

   {% bubble Momiji %}